Hoyasumii/avengers-endgame/README.md

 STEVE ROGERS: I don't believe we would.

 TONY STARK: Gotta say, sometimes I miss that giddy optimism.
 However, high hopes won't help if there's no logical, tangible way for me to safely execute said time heist.
-I believe the most likely outcome would be our col
+I believe the most likely outcome would be our coll